fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 Charts and graphs are an excellent way to convey data in a meaningful way.
 However, charts and graphs typically favour a student who is capable of perceiving the content and can cognitively process the information.

-Some methods for providing more inclusive experience of charts and graphs:
+To make charts and graphs more inclusive:

 * Provide alternatives to charts.
 Give text descriptions and interpretations of the data, give a table of data.
-* A good description identifies:
+* Write a good description:
-    * What is being shown (i.e. the purpose of the chart).
+    * Identifies what is being shown (i.e. the purpose of the chart).
-    * Describe the values (relative sizes and differences between values).
+    * Describes the values (relative sizes and differences between values).
-    * Describe any patterns to may help us understand the data.
+    * Describes any patterns to may help us understand the data.
-    * Summarize the trend / data pattern.
+    * Summarizes the trend / data pattern.

-* Also see:
+For additional resources on describing complex diagrams, see:
 * PSU’s chart accessibility guide - <a href="http://accessibility.psu.edu/images/charts/" rel="nofollow" target="_blank" class="link-external">http://accessibility.psu.edu/images/charts/</a>.
 * W3C's guide on describing complex images - <a href="http://www.w3.org/WAI/tutorials/images/complex/" rel="nofollow" target="_blank" class="link-external">http://www.w3.org/WAI/tutorials/images/complex/</a>.

 If using a table of data:

 * Follow best practices for table formatting (i.e. proper use of table headers, no table nesting). <a href="https://www.webaccessibility.com/best_practices.php?technology_platform_id=8" rel="nofollow" target="_blank" class="link-external">See Data Table Best Practices at WebAccessibility.com</a>.
-* Any math, symbols, units, or acronyms defined.
+* Define any math, symbols, units, or acronyms.
 For additional information about making math accessible, see [Mathematics](Mathematics.html).
-* Tables can be cumbersome to navigate (like with screen readers, small mobile displays, or screen magnifiers).
-Simplify and separate data tables if possible.
+* Simplify and separate data tables if possible.
+Tables can be cumbersome to navigate (like with screen readers, small mobile displays, or screen magnifiers), so splitting and simplifying can be helpful.

 ## Poet Image Description Tool for Graphs